Mantas-2155X/PH_BoopBepin/README.md

 * You should see `BoopBepin.dll` in `BepInEx/Plugins/2155X/`.

 **Configuration:**
-* Open the plugin settings by clicking F1 and change the settings according to your needs.
+* Open the plugin settings by clicking the "Plugin Settings" button in the game config and change the settings according to your needs.

 **Notes:**
 * This plugin is an edited version of yyPH_Boop which was made for IPA.